ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ingressgroup.md

 3. Validate the Certificate

-    Validate the requested certificate by adding `CNAME` records in Route53.
+    Validate the requested certificate by adding `CNAME` records in Route 53.
 It is a very simple process.
-Go to the certificate you created and click on `Create records in Route53`.
-The `CNAMEs` will be automatically added to Route53.
+Go to the certificate you created and click on `Create records in Route 53`.
+The `CNAMEs` will be automatically added to Route 53.

     !!! note
         It usually takes about 5 minutes but it might take about an hour for the certificate to be ready for use.